Dr. Sonika Patial

 Problem Based Learning (PBL 5001)

 Molecular and Cellular Mechanisms of Host Responses to Infection (PBS 7003)

-Post-transcriptional Regulation of Gene Expression in Inflammation, hepatotoxicity, and Cancer
+Post-transcriptional Regulation of Gene Expression in Environmentally-induced Hepatic and Pulmonary Inflammation

 Training Positions Available

 Positions are available for motivated, research career-oriented undergraduate, graduate, and postdoctoral trainees.
 Interested candidates may email their CVs to email@example.com